hetalang/HetaSimulator.jl/docs/src/index.md

 julia> heta_update() # installs "Heta compiler" in NodeJS
 ```

-Internally HetaSimulator uses Heta compiler which is installed inside the package.
+Internally HetaSimulator uses Heta compiler which must be installed inside the package.
 If you want to update it to the last version just run.
 ```julia
 julia> heta_update() # updates to the latest stable version
 ```